Superrationality: Prisoner's dilemma

 The conclusion is that the rational thing to do is to defect.
 This type of reasoning defines game-theoretic rationality and two game-theoretic rational players playing this game both defect and receive a dollar each.

 Superrationality is an alternative method of reasoning.
 First, it is assumed that the answer to a symmetric problem will be the same for all the superrational players.
 Thus the sameness is taken into account before knowing what the strategy will be.
 The strategy is found by maximizing the payoff to each player, assuming that they all use the same strategy.
 Since the superrational player knows that the other superrational player will do the same thing, whatever that might be, there are only two choices for two superrational players.
 Both will cooperate or both will defect depending on the value of the superrational answer.
 Thus the two superrational players will both cooperate since this answer maximizes their payoff.
 Two superrational players playing this game will each walk away with $100.

-Note that a superrational player playing against a game-theoretic rational player will defect, since the strategy only assumes that the superrational players will agree.
+A superrational player playing against a game-theoretic rational player will defect, since the strategy only assumes that the superrational players will agree.